 P.O.
 Box 1444, Nevada City, CA 95959

 This scholarship was established to honor Jerry’s memory, to promote the development of young musicians in our community, to benefit local music education programs, and to support local private music teachers.

-This scholarship awards up to $1,000 to a talented high school student, and/or $1,500 to a talented college student.
+This scholarship awards up to $1,000 to a talented high school student and/or college student.
 The scholarships are offered annually, and are available to fund private music lessons and educational opportunities and/or for college tuition to further the study of music.

 HOW TO APPLY

 Š Application and all supporting documentation need to be submitted by January 12, 2018.

 Audition will take place at (or nearby to) Nevada Union High School, with date, times, and location to be assigned by email.

 The scholarship 2018 winner(s) will be notified by email or phone approximately two or three week after audition and publicly announced at a Nevada County Concert Band’s June 2018 concert.
 In addition to a financial reward, each is required to perform (on the instrument auditioned) with the Nevada County Concert Band sometime within a year.
 See “Performance” section below.